pabron7/typescript-firestore/README.md

 ### Seed Firestore (in Emulator)

-To populate the Firestore emulator with demo game data from games.json:
+To populate the Firestore emulator with demo game data from games.json, start a new terminal and:

     cd functions
     npm run seed